anyaevostinar/anyaevostinar.github.io/classes/111-f24/final-project.md

 ### Proficiency
 To demonstrate proficiency, your project must:

-* Use the `graphics.py` library
+* Use the `graphics.py` library to implement a game
-* Create at least two classes
+* Create at least two classes and use objects from those classes
 * Run without errors during basic user interaction
-* Have a `README.txt` report that includes all required information
+* Have a [`README.txt` report](#project-code-and-report) that includes all required information

 ### Mastery
 To demonstrate mastery, your program must meet all the 'proficiency' requirements, as well as: